ArmageddonKnight/NeurIPS/README.md

-# Latex Includes
+# Latex Include

-This repository contains common includes in latex templates.
+This repository contains common packages in latex templates.